LenaWil/git-explain/git-explain.md

 ## Intro

-Ok, first of all apologies for the little bit abstract explanation.
+Ok, first of all, apologies for the little bit abstract explanation.
 It’s a relatively complicated program, and I want you to know how it actually works, not just the magic commands that fix everything, because they don’t always work.
 And besides, we are university students, we can do this.
-I also recommend [SourceTree](https://www.sourcetreeapp.com/) as GUI to git.
-[GitKracken](https://www.gitkraken.com/) also works.
+I also recommend [SourceTree](https://www.sourcetreeapp.com/) as a GUI to git.
+[GitKraken](https://www.gitkraken.com/) also works.

 ## Summary